-At your request, we have performed the annual actuarial valuation of the assets and liabilities of the State Employees' Retirement System of Illinois ("SERS") as of June 30, 2004.
-This valuation has been performed to measure the funding status of the Fund and determine the employer contribution rate for the year beginning July 1, 2005 and ending June 30, 2006.
+At your request, we have performed the annual actuarial valuation of the assets and liabilities of the State Employees' Retirement System of Illinois ("SERS") as of June 30, 2005.
+This valuation has been performed to measure the funding status of the Fund and determine the employer contribution rate for the year beginning July 1, 2006, and ending June 30, 2007.
 In addition, it includes disclosure information required under GASB Statement No. 25 and Statement No. 27.

 The contribution rate has been determined under the Projected Unit Credit Cost Method, providing for a 90 percent funding of total actuarial liabilities by fiscal year 2045 as required by 40 ILCS Section 5/14-131(e).
-Contribution rates are determined according to HB 2660 reflecting the infusion of the proceeds from the sale of general obligation bonds.
-The total rate includes an amortization of the ERI liability as determined according to SB 2206.
-The total rate also includes a portion of the debt service due to the sale of the general obligation bonds per SB 2206.
-The applicable portion of the debt service includes the amount necessary to pay all principal and interest for State fiscal year 2006 on the general obligation bonds except portions reserved under Section 7.2(c) of the General Obligation Bond Act.
+Contribution rates are determined according to P.A.
+93-0589 reflecting the infusion of the proceeds from the sale of general obligation bonds.
+The total rate includes a portion of the debt service due to the sale of the general obligation bonds per P.A.
+93-0589.
+The applicable portion of the debt service includes the amount necessary to pay all principal and interest for State fiscal year 2007 on the general obligation bonds except portions reserved under Section 7.2(c) of the General Obligation Bond Act.
 Additionally, this amount is decreased by the amount set aside in the capitalized interest fund on the understanding this was the legislative intent.
+The rates have been further amended by P.A.
+94-0004 to reflect specific contribution amounts for fiscal years 2006 and 2007.

-The required contribution rates and amounts for fiscal year 2006 are shown below.
+The required contribution rates and amounts for fiscal year 2007 are shown below.

-Preliminary ERI Debt Service Total
+Preliminary Debt Service Total

-Required Rate 11.695% 8.006% 1.974% 21.675%
+Required Rate 9.597% 1.928% 11.525%

-Required Contribution 409,710,000 280,474,000 69,155,000 759,339,000
+Required Contribution 344,182,000 69,145,000 413,326,000